MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/adcsdeployment/install-adcsnetworkdeviceenrollmentservice.md

 -----------

-This command displays the default Network Device Enrollment Service settings when the service is running as the default application identity without making any changes to the configuration.
+This command displays the default NDES settings that will be configured if it is installed.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```